 Come to Mourning Hope where we have groups of kids your age who share their experiences and feelings.
 Together you can help each other and get new ideas of how to feel better.

 Many books are available that can help you deal with what is happening in your life.
-Ask your parents to check out books from the Mourning Hope lending library.
+Ask your parents to check out books from the Mourning Hope resource library.

 More ideas like this are found in Alan Wolfelt's book titled: Healing Your Grieving Heart For Kids.
-This and other resources for teens are available in our lending library.
+This and other resources for kids are available in our resource library.
 Call us at 402-488-8989 if you would like to check it out!